The Fastest Clock in the Universe: Initial reception

-Some critics (like with Ridley’s previous drama The Pitchfork Disney) felt that the play was excessively harsh and gruesome.
-The Times’s critic Benedict Nightingale wrote that "To say that Philip Ridley has a bilious imagination is to understate the intensity of the affliction.
+Some critics (like with Ridley's previous drama The Pitchfork Disney) felt that the play was excessively harsh and gruesome.
+The Timess critic Benedict Nightingale wrote that "To say that Philip Ridley has a bilious imagination is to understate the intensity of the affliction.
 A sickbag should be kept in the wings, ready to catch the ugly imagery his characters sporadically throw up."
-Writing for The Independent, Rhoda Koenig commented that the play’s "explicit descriptions of animal torture transgress the limits of the bearable" and that the play’s climax was "shocking without being moving".
-Sunday Times’s critic John Peter wrote that The Fastest Clock was "a sadistic and boring little play which should never have been put on."
+Writing for The Independent, Rhoda Koenig commented that the play's "explicit descriptions of animal torture transgress the limits of the bearable" and that the play's climax was "shocking without being moving".
+Sunday Timess critic John Peter wrote that The Fastest Clock was "a sadistic and boring little play which should never have been put on."

-Despite these criticisms Ridley’s writing drew praise from various critics.
+Despite these criticisms Ridley's writing drew praise from various critics.
 Michael Billington declared that "The Fastest Clock in The Universe is much the best new play Hampstead Theatre has discovered in a long while… A play of such talented oddness."
 Kate Kellaway wrote that "You scarcely notice time pass at Hampstead Theatre… Philip Ridley is a marvellous writer… His talents are perfectly suited to the theatre.
 The form of The Fastest Clock in the Universe is admirable; Ridley has an exact sense of timing; there is no slack writing."
-Rhoda Koenig commented that "Ridley expertly conveys the humour and tension of this wretched gathering", with similar praise coming from John Gross "there can be no denying [Ridley’s] comic gift" and Time Out’s James Christopher "Ridley displays a masterful handling of psychological tension… Nasty gripping stuff."
+Rhoda Koenig commented that "Ridley expertly conveys the humour and tension of this wretched gathering", with similar praise coming from John Gross "there can be no denying [Ridley's] comic gift" and Time Outs James Christopher "Ridley displays a masterful handling of psychological tension… Nasty gripping stuff."
 Despite feeling that the play "is not quite as special as Pitchfork Disney" Ian Herbert of Theatre Record wrote that "it shows Ridley to be more than a one-hit wonder, a distinctive, disturbing voice that effortlessly mixes guignol and gags.
 It is a pleasure to spend time in Mr Ridley's weird world."

 Ian Shuttleworth, in his review for City Limits, recognised that the play could grow to be an influential work, writing that the play was "Worth investigating, but less for the spasmodic glitter of the play itself than for the continuing intimations of what may well be to come."